AdobeDocs/genstudio.en/help/user-guide/effective-prompts.md

 ### [!DNL Brands] and Campaign references

-You can use descriptive language related to articulate certain Brand characteristics or campaign objectives with your prompt.
+You can use descriptive language to articulate certain Brand characteristics or campaign objectives with your prompt.

 | Brand traits     | Brand information | Campaign information |
 | ---------------- | ----------------- | -------------------- |